Kronzky/natives/VEHICLE/CreateVehicle.md

 Creates a vehicle with the specified model at the specified position.
 This vehicle will initially be owned by the creating script as a mission entity, and the model should be loaded already (e.g. using REQUEST_MODEL).
+Uses the model name returned by the GetEntityArchetypeName command.
+The return from GetEntityModel will work for some vehicles, but not for all.

 ```
 NativeDB Added Parameter 8: BOOL p7